figredos/flutter/TEXT_FILES/DART_BASICS/dart.md

 (*class: classes are a Dart feature that can be used to build more complex data structures - like widgets.)

-## const and final
+## const, final and var

 There are two keyword that indicate the immutability of a code, ***const*** and ***final***.
 The difference between the two is that const is more restrictive and is used for compile-time constant whereas finalis used for values that might be determined at runtime, but won't change after initialization.
-Final allows for more flexibility in terms of when and how the value is determined, making it suitable for a wider range of use cases compared to const
+Final allows for more flexibility in terms of when and how the value is determined, making it suitable for a wider range of use cases compared to const.

+When using a final value in objects like lists, there are ways of adding values to the list.
+This happens because the value in-memory does not change, the list is still the same, with the only difference being the additional value.
+This wouldn't work if a whole new list was to be assigned to the variable.
+This behavior does not apply to the const keyword, that makes the values completely immutable.
+On the other hand, the var keywords allows both of the types of assignment.

 ### "const" Values